alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

     pointed at by its arguments.
 Consider `fn swap<T>(a: &mut T, b: &mut T);`.
     Nevertheless, thinking about the return value is a good way to start.

-When `identity` is analyzed in the context in which it's return value must be dereferenceable, the result is that its first argument must also be dereferenceable.
+When `identity` is analyzed in the context in which its return value must be dereferenceable, the result is that its first argument must also be dereferenceable.
 Bringing this conclusion back into our analysis of `deref` and finishing that analysis yields the following: